Finding Hope on Healing Ground

 1313 Hidden Falls Dr., Saint Paul, MN 55116

 Take the north gate entrance.
 Park in the picnic pavilion parking lot.
-We will meet at the picnic shelter and have our circle of green chairs set up nearby.
+We will meet near the parking lot and have our circle of green chairs set up nearby.

-We will have a small fire if it is cold.
-You are welcome to bring a blanket.
 Please dress for the weather.
+You may wish to bring bug spray.
 We will walk together after group sharing.

 Cost: $15 -